 Clinic Overview

-The Healthy Longevity Café is led by Petr Šrámek (Founder) and supported by a multidisciplinary team trained in preventive medicine, nutrition science, and systems-based health assessment.
+The Healthy Longevity Café is led by Dr. Ana Baroni (Chief Medical Officer) and Petr Šrámek (CEO/Co-Founder), supported by a multidisciplinary team trained in preventive medicine, nutrition science, and systems-based health assessment.

 Diagram showing three core health systems: metabolic system, cardiovascular system, and cellular aging with key factors like energy use, heart health, and DNA changes.